 Rev. Dr. Theophus “Thee” Smith

-Rev. Thee Smith is a professor of Religion at Emory University, with academic and teaching specialties that include philosophy of religion, African American religious studies, liberation theology, and religion and violence.
+Dr. Thee is a retired professor of Religion at Emory University, with academic and teaching specialties that include philosophy of religion, African American religious studies, liberation theology, and religion and violence.
 For his book Conjuring Culture: Biblical Formations of Black America, he received the American Academy of Religion Award for Excellence.
 Thee Smith is also the co-editor with Mark Wallace of the book, Curing Violence: Essays on René Girard.
 From 1991 to 1998 Rev. Thee Smith directed the Atlanta Chapter of the National Coalition Building Institute™, an international consulting and training organization based in Washington, D.C. that specializes in diversity training, prejudice reduction, and intergroup conflict resolution.
 His consulting practice includes LocalMotivators.com and Thurman Reconciliation Initiatives, a research and consulting partnership that provides faith-based resources for conflict transformation and social change.
 He is also a priest in the Episcopal Diocese of Atlanta.

 |Dr. Susan Glisson||Atty.
 Seth Kirschenbaum||Mr. Curtis Michelson|

-|Prof. Oliver Nathan Greene||Rev. Darryl Roberts|
+|Prof. Oliver Nathan Greene||Rev. Darryl Roberts||Mr. Earl A. Daniels|

 Former Partners Include: